When you're studying for an exam, is there something you can do while you sleep to retain the information better?

-This video is not supported by your browser at this time."We think many stages of sleep are important for memory.
+"We think many stages of sleep are important for memory.
 However, a lot of the evidence has shown that slow-wave sleep is particularly important for some types of memory," explains Paller.

 Slow-wave sleep is often referred to as "deep sleep," and consists of stages 3 and 4 of non-rapid-eye-movement sleep.

 Paller's lab group members demonstrated for Science Nation two of the tests they run on study participants.
 In the first experiment, the subjects learned two pieces of music in a format similar to the game Guitar Hero.
 During a short nap following learning, just one of the learned tunes was played softly several times, to selectively reinforce the memory for playing that tune without any reinforcement for the other tune.
 Paller wanted to know whether the test subjects could more accurately produce the tune played during sleep.

 In the second exercise, the subjects were asked to memorize the location of 50 objects on a computer screen.
 The presentation of each object was coupled with a unique sound.
 During the post-learning nap, memory for the location of 25 objects was reinforced by the play-back of only 25 of the sounds.
 In this case, Paller wanted to know whether the subjects could remember object locations better if the associated sounds were played during sleep.

 Researchers recorded electrical activity generated in the brain using EEG electrodes attached to the scalp.
 They thus determined whether the subjects entered "deep sleep," and only those who did participated in the reinforcement experiments.
 In both experiments, participants did a better job remembering what was reinforced while they slept, compared to what was not reinforced.